The deposit certificate

-Updated this week
+Updated over a week ago

-What is a deposit certificate ?
+What kind of document is a deposit certificate?

 With Qonto you can get your certificate of deposit :